 Making a Child's Handle Pillow

 This small pillow is perfect for your child's carseat.
 The handle allows them to easily carry it themselves.
-This is a guide about making a child's handle pillow
+This is a page about making a child's handle pillow

 I wanted to make my own version of a craft posted here on Thriftyfun back in 2009, see the original project here: Handle Pillow